fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     [Mention] when Allāh said, "O Jesus, indeed I will take you and raise you to Myself and purify [i.e., free] you from those who disbelieve and make those who follow you [in submission to Allāh alone] superior to those who disbelieve until the Day of Resurrection.
 Then to Me is your return, and I will judge between you concerning that in which you used to differ.
     Quran Ayah 3:55

-# PROFREADINGPRROFREADINGPROOFREADING

-### Second coming
+### Second coming of Jesus

 According to Islamic tradition which describes this graphically, Jesus' descent will be in the midst of wars fought by the Mahdi (lit. "the rightly guided one"), known in Islamic eschatology as the redeemer of Islam, against al-Masih ad-Dajjal (the Antichrist "false messiah") and his followers.
-Jesus will descend at the point of a white minaret, east of Damascus (believed to be the Minaret of Isa in the Umayyad Mosque), dressed in yellow robes—his head anointed.
+Jesus will descend at the point of a white minaret, east of Damascus (believed to be the Minaret of Isa in the Umayyad Mosque), dressed in yellow robes.
 He will say prayer behind al-Mahdi then join him in his war against the Dajjal.
 Jesus, considered as a Muslim, will abide by the Islamic teachings.
 Eventually, Jesus will slay the Antichrist, and then everyone who is one of the People of the Book (ahl al-kitāb, referring to Jews and Christians) will believe in him.
 Thus, there will be one community, that of Islam.

 Sahih al-Bukhari, Volume 3, Book 43: Kitab-ul-Ilm (Book of Knowledge), Hâdith Number 656:

 > Allah's Apostle said, "The Hour will not be established until the son of Mary (i.e. Jesus) descends amongst you as a just ruler, he will break the cross, kill the swine, and abolish the Jizya tax.
 Money will be in abundance so that nobody will accept it (as charitable gifts)."
 > Narrated by Abu Huraira 🐈.

+In another hadith, the Prophet (SAW) said:
+> "I hope that I would live long enough to see ʿĪsā, but if my death comes before that, whoever meets him should convey my salām to him."

+ʿĪsā (AS) will not have returned as a new Prophet but rather as follower of the Prophet Muḥammad (SAW), adhering to the Sharīʿah he brought.
+As such, he will accede to the authority of the Khalīfah at the time, the Mahdī.
+Allāh’s Messenger (SAW) said, “How will you be when the son or Maryam descends amongst you, judging by the law of the Qurʾān and not the law of the Injīl?” and he once told ʿUmar b. al-Khaṭṭāb, “Were Mūsā alive today, he would have no option but to follow me.”

+The ummah of Islām will start with the best of people and end with the best of people.
+The Prophet (SAW) said, “An ummah that has me at its beginning, the Mahdī in its middle, and ʿIsā at its end can never be destroyed.”

+After defeating Dajjal, Isa will work as a judge.
+There will be a good life for some time untill Yajuj and Majuj come out of their dwelling places.
+Isa and the ummah will make dua against them and Allah will save the people.

+Īsā (AS) will remain on earth for forty years after killing the Dajjāl and then pass away.
+The Muslims will offer the funeral prayer for him, and bury him.

+For details, see #Isa will return to the Earth and defeat Dajjal.

 </details>
 <details><summary>

-## Apostoles and Paul
+## Apostles and Paul

 </summary>

 The disciples of Jesus are known in the Quran and the traditions of Prophet Muhammad, may the mercy and blessings of God be upon him, as Al-Hawariyoon.
 This is an Arabic word meaning simply, the disciples of Jesus.
 However, hawariyoon, like many words in the Arabic language, has specific and general meanings, and in some cases, particularly in Islamic words, there are layers of meanings.

 Hawari is derived from the root Arabic word hawr that means to whiten, to bleach, to purify, to clean, to change, to transform, to amend and to alter.
 Hawari is a singular word and literally means, he who whitens clothes, he who has been appointed, chosen, and purified from all kinds of defects, and a companion or a helper.
 The plural is hawariyoon.

 Prophet Jesus’ companions were also known as apostles.
 The words apostles or disciples were used to differentiate Jesus’ close companions from followers whose numbers were steadily growing.
 Islamic scholars have pondered and discussed the reason for calling the disciples Al-Hawariyoon throughout Islamic history.
 Renowned Islamic Quran scholar Ibn Kathir states that the disciples were so named because of their white clothes and he also mentions the meaning of a helper or supporter.

 It is interesting to note that the majority of Jesus’ disciples were fishermen and their clothes would have been white due to their daily toil.
 The whiteness could then be extrapolated to include the whitening of people’s hearts through the teachings of Prophet Jesus.
 Other scholars have stated that hawari implies one who is capable of being a leader, and almost all scholars agree that a hawari is a sincere person or friend.

 The scholars of Christianity and Islam agree that Prophet Jesus was surrounded by twelve supporters, who were his close friends, companions.
 Quran has addressed Jesus’ companions as Al-Hawariyoon five times in four different verses.
-The first time they are mentioned is in Chapter three of the Quran, entitled The Family of Imran.
-This family includes many people well known to Christians including, Jesus and his mother Mary, and John, known as the Baptist.

 At the time Jesus began his mission many Israelites were so far astray from the truth that Jesus considered it to be disbelief.
 He called them back to the worship of the One True God, yet most of those around him rejected his call and failed to heed his message.
 After revealing and clarifying that he is a Messenger from God, Jesus asks those listening to his message, who among them would be his helpers in God’s cause.